mattermost/docs/source/developer/redux.rst

 Actions are any sort of logic that will result in the manipulation of store state.
 The means by which actions manipulate the store is through dispatches.
 Dispatches will take an object with an action type and some data, and pass it along to the reducers to be transformed into the correct format and placed in the state of the store.
 An example action might be getting a user, which would use the web client utility to fetch the user and then dispatch that user to the store.

 Actions must:
-- Return `asynch functions <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function>`__ so the caller can `await <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await>`__ on them
+- Return `async functions <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function>`__ so the caller can `await <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await>`__ on them
 - The async function must return ``null`` on error, while dispatching an error to store state
 - The async function must return the data result or return ``true`` if there is no data to return, while dispatching the data
+- May be chained to return the results of other actions
 - Be unit tested

 Actions live in the ``src/actions/`` directory.